clubMontagne/angerhang.github.io/research/research_home.md

 layout: page
 title: Research
 ---
+[Undergraduate Research 101](/blog/undergraduate_research): is a guide for undergraduate students who would like to know how to get started with research.

 ### Theoretical Neuroscience
 To me, neuroscience's importance in the 21st century is like the DNA to the 20th century.
 We humans have grasped a good understanding on various subjects such as materials, architecture and sounds.
 Sadly, we have failed to understand where all these understandings come from, the brain.
 The research on brain have been accelerated with the appearance advanced instruments that allow us to observe the brain activities in non-invasive ways.
 I think it is important to for us to know about ourselves first before we tackle other difficult problems and my primary interests lay in human intelligence and the formation of memory.